We travelled on a budget, and were amazed to find there are many free things to do in Singapore.

 Gardens By The Bay is a must-see for any visitor, you simply cannot visit Singapore without taking a stroll through the giant artificial trees!
 During the day, take a walk amongst the supertrees around the 101 hectare park.
 But at night, this area is truly spectacular, as all the tree are illuminated.
 I will be 100% honest, the Garden Rhapsody didn’t wow us, maybe because we had watched the water show just before?
 Other people rave about it, and as it’s free, you should go and judge for yourself.

-Tip: For the light show, lay on the ground to look up at the trees as they are illuminated.
+Tip: For the light show, for an Insta-worthy photo, lay on the ground to look up at the trees as they are illuminated.
 It will give you a whole other perspective.

 Singapore Botanic Garden is a 158 year old tropical garden, a UNESCO World Heritage Site, and ranked on TripAdvisor as Asia’s top park attraction ever since 2013.
 With these statistics, obviously you need to visit, and see for yourself.
 Open 5am to midnight every day of the year, you will have plenty of time to admire the 10,000 species of flora across the 82 hectare area!